SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 ## Voice and tone

-* **Clarity and Professionalism**.
+* **Clarity and professionalism**.
 We are clear, genuine, and trustworthy.
 We understand that our customers entrust us with their vital data and never make light about our commitment to data access and security.
-* **Engagement and Assistance**.
+* **Engagement and assistance**.
 The reader should feel confident and informed.
 We should strive to engage our customers and show them where to get additional assistance when needed.
-* **Professional Description**.
+* **Professional description**.
 Describe Sumo Logic in a professional and truthful manner.
 Avoid generic, unsubstantial adjectives like "very" or phrases like "we're the best".
 Instead, illustrate these points by letting our product speak for itself.
-* **Conversational Tone**.
+* **Conversational tone**.
 Avoid using a stiff, institutional voice.
 Instead, write with an instructive and conversational tone, using the sort of words that you would use in a face-to-face conversation.
 For example, when linking to the support site, use terms like "Need help?
 Let us know" instead of "Please email our support personnel" to give our company a friendly face.
-* **Reader Address**.
+* **Reader address**.
 Address the reader as "you", as you would in conversation.
 For example, instead of saying, "The user must provide his or her API key" or "One must provide their API key", say, "You'll need to provide your API key".
 * **Readability and SEO**.
 Instructional content and blog posts should be written at approximately the 8th-grade reading level, particularly in introductory sections, for readability and SEO.
 You can test your content [here](http://www.writingtester.com).
-* **Brand Guidelines**.
+* **Brand guidelines**.
 Our brand guideline is to always refer to “Sumo Logic”, rather than Sumo.
 To be more conversational, it is also fine to say “we”.
 * **Gentle Language**.
 Use “need to” instead of “have to” or “must”.
 “Have to” and “must” can sound harsh and unfriendly.
-* **Judicious Use of Absolutes**.
+* **Judicious use of absolutes**.
 Be judicious in use of “always” and “never”.
 Sometimes it’s appropriate to say “always” or “never”.
 Keep in mind though that “always” can imply a result that is not guaranteed, and “never” may very well not be the case — the exception makes the rule.
-* **Error Messaging**.
+* **Error messaging**.
 When explaining a process or procedure, clarity is critical.
 Edit words that distract or confuse.
 Put yourself into the reader's shoes and think about what actions you recommend to them when an error message is displayed, rather than merely stating what went wrong.
 Example: "Could not create the user." vs "This email is already registered in the system.
 Please use a different email or contact Sumo Logic for assistance."
 * **Humor**.
 We have a sense of humor!
 Conveying that we do serious work, but we do not take ourselves too seriously, makes Sumo Logic feel likable.

 ### Active voice